 Banjo Tools for tightening a banjo head.
 We have banjo head keys and drum keys to tighten the head on your banjo.
-Including all the common sizes like 1/4 5/16 for 5-string,6-string or 4-string banjos and smaller sizes for beginner banjos too. we even have offer a two way and a three way banjo head wrench.
+Including all the common sizes like 1/4 5/16 for 5-string, 6-string or 4-string banjos and smaller sizes for beginner banjos too.
+We even offer a two way and a three way banjo head wrench.

 Why buy a whole set?
 Purchase single replacement banjo head J hooks and nuts.
 We have the nuts, hooks and parts for tightening down a banjo head in several sizes and shapes for open back and resonator bluegrass banjos.
 These are the types of hooks and nuts that fit banjos with 14,16, 18, 24 or 30 hooks.
 These can be for 4 5 or 6 string banjos with individual shoes attached to the rim, or the bracket bolts and nuts used for the heavier bluegrass banjos with 24 brackets and a one piece flange.